At the airport an extra hour earlier than usual to organize last minute for this open-ended trip.

 - Travel Insurance – could care less about my belongings but hospital bills suck and accidents happen $500 NZD

-- Packed and repacked my bag three times, constantly testing it out by carrying it around for 15 minutes – that will make you think twice about how badly you need that shirt, pair of heels or fancy shampoo case – got my pack down to 12 KG!!
+- Packed and repacked my bag three times, constantly testing it out by carrying it around for 15 minutes – that will make you think twice about how badly you need that shirt, pair of heels or fancy shampoo case – got my pack down to 12 KG which is hardly light.
 Most airlines accept 20-25 kg but trust me, you DO NOT want to pack this much. *you are entering nomadic mode, FYI you are NOT going to be sexy.
-My best advice to you is pack your best outfit in a nice plastic bag and treat this as your million dollar outfit.
-Only pull it out when you feel sick and tired of your other six outfits and you will mentally feel like a celebrity because you will treat this one garment with care and not care about the rest.
-Also with packing, start by attempting to squeeze everything you can into your backpack, then take it all out – cut load by HALF and squeeze back in, pull out of bag again and double check items and how often they would be used.
+My best advice to you is pack your million dollar outfit in a nice plastic bag and forget about the rest.
+It may be a cheap ten dollar dress, but I can assure you you will feel like a celebrity after wearing the same shorts for weeks on end.

 - Researched flight agents vs individual one way tickets and found it cheaper (if you don’t mind being super organised) to just buy your own stuff.
 Now I feel like I shouldn’t be encouraging this considering my previous job was paid for BY travel agents, however I found it more simple to design this trip to fit me.
 With that being said there are plenty of travel agents who can find you great deals and you should always compare at least 3 to be safe you have the best price)While it is good to plan ahead and buy tickets, I feel like there is a point when too much preparation can get frustrating.

 - Jetstar one-way flight from Auckland to Singapore $471NZD

 - Air India one-way flight from Thailand to Germany $521USD